 Queensland does not have an amnesty for medicinal cannabis

-Other states in Australia have an amnesty approach for people who are terminally ill.
+NSW has a 'compassionate access' approach for people who are terminally ill.
 This gives police the discretion not to prosecute someone found in possession of cannabis if they are using it for medical reasons.
 This is a police discretionary power, not a full amnesty.

 This approach is not supported by the Queensland Government.

 Some families have been giving their children medicinal cannabis from the illicit market because there is no legal source.
 Many of these parents are in a situation where standard treatment for their child's condition has not been successful or may cause significant side effects.